mavlyutov/golagraphite/README.md

 metric_prefix | The Graphite metric name to use for this SQL server. timestamp | You can specify column name which will be interpreted as metric timestamp or leave ```now``` to use current resultset's timestamp

+There are a few important things to keep in mind when using this feature.

+* If you provide the SQL **Username** and **Password** options, they is stored in plain text in the configuration file.
+If you do not provide a username and password, the windows account that the golagraphite is running under will be used against the SQL Server.
+This is a good way to protect the credentials.
+* There is no verification that the SQL command in the configuration file is not destructive.
+Be sure to use a low privilege account to authenticate against SQL so that any malicious T-SQL queries don't destroy your data.

 #### SQL Metric types

 There are two different types of sql queries you can use.
 Which one to use is depend on you sql-query, find suitable for you.